hidro-iri/Borinot/operation/4_flight_procedure.md

    - Try to position the cables in order to not let them free (and possibily touch a propeller)
    - Attach the battery with the scratch
 2. Enable the arm
-   - :warning: be sure that nothing can block the arm motion
+   - ⚠️  be sure that nothing can block the arm motion
    - In the laptop -> MPC interface -> state machine -> Arm,  write and send `enable`
    - If the arm do not have the correct position, see troubleshoting
 3. Move Borinot to the flying area